GlowingUnicorns/Car/README.md

 This system includes systems to prevent data corruption on shutdown by using ultra-capacitors.
 Data is fed into it by a peripheral Teensy 4.0 that decodes the CAN-BUS and converts it to a buffer sent via SPI.

 The GUI's framework is designed on the openCV python library, which uses uploaded images to modify the displayed BGR array.
+A secondary program holds functions and variables that determine the position of graphical elements to be displayed.
+Each refresh of the screen corresponds to updated info, which occurs after the RPi which acts as a main SPI communicator requests data from its peripheral secondary device.
+This data is mapped to a master array to which all data is decrypted and stored as variables that can be displayed or trigger warnings.

 ![](https://github.com/GlowingUnicorns/Car/blob/main/Images/Diag2.png)